Pi Day: Alternative dates

-Pi Day is frequently observed on March 14 (3/14 in the month/day date format), but related celebrations have been held on alternative dates.
+Pi Day is frequently observed on March 14 (3/14 in the month/day date format, favoured by the USA), but related celebrations have been held on alternative dates.

 Pi Approximation Day is observed on July 22 (22/7 in the day/month date format), since the fraction 22/7 is a common approximation of π, which is accurate to two decimal places and dates from Archimedes.
-In Indonesia, a country that uses the DD/MM/YYYY date format, some people celebrate Pi Day every July 22.

 Tau Day, also known as Two-Pi Day, is observed on June 28 (6/28 in the month/day format).
 The number τ, denoted by the Greek letter tau, is the ratio of a circle's circumference to its radius; it equals 2π, a common multiple in mathematical formulae, and approximately equals 6.28.
 Some have argued that τ is the clearer and more fundamental constant and that Tau Day should be celebrated alongside or instead of Pi Day.
 Celebrants of this date jokingly suggest eating "twice the pie".

 Some also celebrate π on November 10, since it is the 314th day of the year (in leap years, on November 9).